StanislavKozel/Portfolio-1/README.md

 ![](docs/technologies/fonts-creenshot-poppins.png)

-## Colors used
+## Colours Used
- - Colors used in this project are matching color scheme of the product.
+ - Colors used in this project are matching the color scheme of the product.

 ![](docs/technologies/coolors.png)
 # Wireframes